marcoarment/Blackbird/README.md

 I like unique names (rather than generic or descriptive names, like `Model` or `SwiftSQLite`) because they're easier to search for and harder to confuse with other types.
 So I wanted something memorable.
 I suppose I could've called it something like `ButtDB` — memorable! — but as I use it over the coming years, I wanted to type something cooler after all of my `struct` definitions.

+### why don't you support [SQLite feature]

+Blackbird is designed to make it very fast and easy to write apps that have the most common, straightforward database needs.

+Custom SQL is supported in many ways, but more advanced SQLite behavior like triggers, views, windows, foreign-key constraints, cascading writes, partial or expression indexes, virtual columns, etc. are not directly supported by Blackbird and may cause undefined behavior if used.

+By not supporting esoteric or specialized features that apps typically don't need, Blackbird is able to offer a cleaner API and more useful functionality for common cases.

 ### why didn't you just use [other SQLite library]

 I like to write my own libraries.